 The Urbanist was founded in early 2014 in order to examine and influence urban policies.
 We believe that cities provide unique opportunities for addressing many of the most difficult problems we face.
-Our website serves as a resource for promoting and disseminating ideas, creating community, and improving the places we live.
+Our website serves as a resource for sharing ideas, creating community, and improving the places we live.

 What We Do

 One way in which we strive to achieve our mission is by engaging with people.
 We do this in a number of ways.
 Some efforts include monthly meetings on the second Tuesday of the month, collaborating with other organizations, and online conversations through social media.

 Our monthly meetings are an opportunity to network and engage with people who are interested in urban issues.
 Each meetup features a special guest speaker.
 The meetup happens every second Tuesday of the month from 5:30pm to 7:30pm at the Panama Hotel Tea & Coffee.

 During the spring and summer, we provide walking tours throughout Seattle and the Puget Sound, which range in topic.
 Past tours have included discussions on neighborhood history, racial and social equity, displacement, transportation, and architecture and design.
 Some tours have included biking and boat trips.

 We organize and support other events, such as public hearings, community events, and presentations.
 You can add events from our event calendar to your e-calendar for reminders.

 We’re always happy to meet with individuals or organizations for coffee to share ideas and ways that we can make positive relationships and advance particular community efforts.
 If you have something in mind, send Owen a message through our contact form and he’ll get in touch with you.